-- (a) The Authority may issue the following authorisations when an applicant satisfactorily accomplishes the requirements in this Part for the authorisation sought: - (1) Student pilot authorization. - (2) Instructor authorisation for training in a flight simulation training device. - (b) The Authority may issue the following authorisations to place on a pilot licence when an applicant satisfactorily accomplishes the requirements in this Part for the authorisation sought: - (1) Category II pilot authorisation. - (2) Category III pilot authorisation. - (c) The Authority may issue the following authorisation to place on an AMT licence when an applicant satisfactorily accomplished the requirements in this Part for the authorisation sought: - (1) Inspection authorisation.
+- (a) The Authority may issue the following authorisations when an applicant satisfactorily accomplishes the requirements of Part 2 for the authorisation sought: - (1) Student pilot authorisation; - (2) Instructor Authorisation (IA) for training in a Flight Simulation Training Device (FSTD);

+Note: If the State prefers, a student pilot licence or certificate may be issued.

+- (b) The Authority may issue the following authorisations to place on a pilot licence when an applicant satisfactorily accomplishes the requirements of Part 2 for the authorisation sought:

+- (1) CAT II pilot authorisation;

+- (2) CAT III pilot authorisation;

+- (3) PBN pilot authorization.

-2.2.1.4 ENDORSEMENTS
+2.2.1.4 CERTIFICATES